senesh-deshan/Google-Hash-Code-2020/README.md

 2 5 6 8
 ```
 17 = the maximum number of Pizza slices to order

-4  = the number of diffrent types of Pizzas
+4  = the number of different types of Pizzas

 Since there are 4 Pizzas the indexes of the pizzas are 0,1,2,3 respectively